DecisionsDev/decisions-on-spark/bai-loan-validation-spark-runner/README.md

 ```

 ## Tune the BAI emission for a decision service
-You can change the BAI emission for input, output and trace dimensions.
+You can modulate the BAI emission properties in the RuleApp archive to select what the input, output and trace information to be sent to Kafka.
-For input & output parameters you change the descriptor for the ruleset in the ruleapp archive as floows:
+For input & output parameters only you change the descriptor for the ruleset in the ruleapp archive as follows:
 ```console
 cp META-INF/archive-bai-in-out.xml META-INF/archive.xml
 jar uf ../ruleapps/loanvalidation.jar META-INF/archive.xml